About Dr. McConnell

 Dr. McConnell's research interests center on science teacher professional development and development of inquiry-based science curricular materials.
 His research projects have included the Scientech/BSU Institute, the Problem-Based Learning Project for Teachers, the Engineering STEM Success Math-Science Partnership, and the Conservation Educator Academy at the Indianapolis Zoo.
 His work has led to the development of five books, including an electronic lab manual, a series of books for teachers about problem-based learning, and the Conservation Tales book series that features stories about wildlife conservation written for grades 3-5.

-Dr. McConnell is a past president of the Hoosier Association of Science Teachers, Inc, and is an active member of the National Science Teacher's Association, and the National Association for Research in Science Teaching.
+Dr. McConnell is a past president of the Hoosier Association of Science Teachers, Inc, and is an active member of the National Science Teacher's Association, and the Environmental Education Association of Indiana.